 Recent findings: Placental metabolism may determine the quantity and composition of fatty acids delivered to the fetus.
 Maternal factors, such as obesity, appear to regulate placental lipid metabolism and may influence fatty acids delivery to the fetus.
 While the role of placental metabolism is now recognised, new evidence also suggests important roles for non-traditional fatty acid transporters such as Mfsd2a which facilitate transfer of DHA.

 Summary: Placental lipid metabolism is likely to be a determinant of placental transfer of fatty acids to the fetus.
-Maternal conditions, such as obesity, have now been shown to regulate placental lipid metabolism and so may influence fatty acid transfer and fetal development in this way.
+Maternal conditions, such as obesity, have now been shown to regulate placental lipid metabolism and so may influence fatty acid transfer and fetal development.
 However, it is not yet clear how regulation of placental lipid metabolism affects fatty acid delivery to the fetus and its long-term health.

 Key points: